Flyball Harness: Canicross Kit for UK Dogs

 Why the harness shape matters so much

 Not every dog harness works for canicross.
+The best canicross harness should let your dog pull forward in a straight line while keeping the throat, shoulders and armpits free.
 The ones you see in pet shops, the sort with a padded plate on the back and a handle on top, are often called "multi-purpose" or "adventure" harnesses.
 They are fine for a walk.
 They are the wrong tool for running.

 A proper canicross harness is designed for pulling.
 The attachment point sits low, near the base of the neck or across the chest, so your dog's weight pulls forward evenly without restricting their breathing or gait.
 The straps avoid the armpits to stop rubbing, and the back section is either open or shaped to follow the spine without sitting heavy on top.